Lestropie/DWI_metadata/README.md

 ### DICOM data

-The DICOM data that must be downloaded and provided as input to the `execute.py` script can also be found at:
+The DICOM data included in the Docker image can be found at:

 https://osf.io/p96tj/